quasarframework/quasar-framework.org/source/components/alert.md

   ]
 })
 ```
-To see this in action, click on the "Show Alert As Method" button in the example app to the right.
+To see this in action, click on the "Show Alert As Method" buttons in the example app to the right.

 > **Note**
-> If you do not define any actions, the alert method will automatically be dismissible i.e. there will be the "X" button available to dismiss the alert.
+> If you do not define any actions, the alert method will automatically be dismissible i.e. there will be an "X" button available for the user to dismiss the alert.

 ### Programmatically Closing Alert
 Quasar Alerts are meant to be dismissed only by the user, however for exceptional cases you can do it programmatically.